Perturbative Color Correlations in Double Parton Scattering: pQCD Formalism

 as was the case for $\phantom{}_{\left[1\right]}D_{h;AB}^{a\overline{a}b\overline{b}}$ in (\ref{eq:D2 completness}).
 We shall take a closer look at the normalization of $\phantom{}_{\left[1\right]}^{\alpha}\overline{D}_{h}^{BC}$ when computing them, the self consistency of this normalization will be checked in Section \ref{subsec:Evaluation-of-}.
 This relation means we can look at the contribution of each representation alone and then sum them together to get the total contribution from the $1\rightarrow2$ process.

 The distribution for this process when $\alpha=1$ (i.e, $a,\overline{a}$ and $b,\overline{b}$ are in a singlet state) was obtained in \citep{Blok2012,Blok2014} as:

-Here (See figure \ref{fig:General} for notations): \begin{itemize} \item The sum over $E,A^{\prime},B^{\prime}$ runs over gluons and fermions. \item $k^{2}$ is the scale at which the splitting occurs, $Q_{0}$ is some minimal scale which we take to be $Q_{0}=0.7\ GeV$ and $Q_{1},Q_{2}$ the transverse momentum transfer and $x_{1},x_{2}$ the Bjorken variables. \item $G_{h}^{E}$ are the parton distribution functions (PDF's) of the hadron $h$ , we take their values as given in \citep{Gluck1995,GRV1}. \item $D$ are the solutions of the singlet DGLAP equation (\ref{eq:Singlet DGLAP}), and $\Phi_{E}^{B^{\prime}}$ are the singlet splitting functions. \end{itemize}
+Here (See figure \ref{fig:General} for notations): \begin{itemize} \item The sum over $E,A^{\prime},B^{\prime}$ runs over gluons and fermions but only if the splitting $E\rightarrow A^{\prime},B^{\prime}$ is allowed by LO QCD. \item $k^{2}$ is the scale at which the splitting occurs, $Q_{0}$ is some minimal scale which we take to be $Q_{0}=0.7\ GeV$ and $Q_{1},Q_{2}$ the transverse scales and $x_{1},x_{2}$ the Bjorken variables. \item $G_{h}^{E}$ are the parton distribution functions (PDF's) of the hadron $h$, we take their values as given in \citep{Gluck1995,GRV1}. \item $D$ are the solutions of the singlet DGLAP equation (\ref{eq:Singlet DGLAP}), and $\Phi_{E}^{B^{\prime}}$ are the singlet splitting functions. \end{itemize}

 Now assume we put the color projector of some other non-singlet representation $\alpha\in\left\{ 8_{a},10,1,8_{s},27,0\right\} $ as explained in (\ref{eq:defenition D alpha}).
 This projector means we need to change the evolution functions $D_{A^{\prime}}^{A}$ to the (representation dependent) non-singlet evolution $\phantom{}^{\alpha}\overline{D}_{A^{\prime}}^{A}$ that solves the non singlet DGLAP equation (\ref{eq:Modified-DGLAP}).
 The color ``flows'' through this diagram so the evolution function for the partons $B,\overline{B}$ must be in the same representation $\alpha$ as the one for $A,\overline{A}$ so we also change $D_{B^{\prime}}^{B}\rightarrow^{\alpha}\overline{D}_{B^{\prime}}^{B}$.
 This argument follows from the processes we have chosen to minimize Sudakov suppression: the initial ladder that splits into two nonsinglet ones is itself a singlet.
 Unlike $B$ and $A$ the evolution of $E$ is still governed by singlet ladders, as $E$ and $\overline{E}$ in figure \ref{fig:General} are directly connected and not through a projector, so $G_{h}^{E}$ stays the same as in the singlet case.